leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 - **Filter plot button:** Clicking this button updates the plot, so that only pairwise comparisons, originating from the selected groups of the selected feature, will be included in the plot.
 - **Reset filteration button:** Clicking this button resets the filtering and updates the plot so that all data is shown.

+## Multiple Genomes Visualization

+The multiple genomes visualisation tab is active when the input file contains more than one reference genomes.
+It presents APSS-based analysis for all the reference genomes or for a selected subset.

+### Setting the genomes that will be included in the analysis
+- **All genomes:** Include all available reference genomes.
+- **Select a subset of genomes:** Using the multi-select widget, it is possible to select specific genomes to be included in the analysis.
+By default, the genomes are sorted by their abundance (the number of compared pairs), but they can be sorted alphabetically by their names as well.
+- **Update genome selection button:** Clicking this button updates the set of genomes that are included in the analysis.

+### Initial bar-plots
+The initial presented bar-plots allow the user to interactively change the number of sub-sampled regions and see how it influences the number of compared sample-pairs and the total number of species that can be taken into account in the following APSS-based analysis.
+The numbers of sub-sampled regions available for selection are: 40, 60, 80, 100, 125, 150, 175, 200, 250, 300, 350, 400.
+In case the number of compared pairs, when selecting 40 regions, is lower than 100, the option 'All regions' is also available for selection.
+That means that all the compared pairs from all the available regions are included in the downstream analysis.
+Setting the desired subsampling number is done using the slider widget.

+By clicking the 'Display plots using the selected number of regions' button, the following downstream analyses are being calculated and displayed.

+### APSS distribution among species plot

+This plot shows the APSS distribution among all the compared sample-pairs of each included reference genome as a boxplot.
+The plot color can be changed using the color-picker widget.

+**Including metadata:** When checking the 'Use metadata in plot' checkbox, it is possible to select a feature, by which the comparisons can be divided into two categories: same / different.
+for example: if the selected feature is 'country', the two categories are 'same country' and 'different country'.
+The features are derived from the uploaded metadata file and can be interactively selected from a drop-down menu.
+The colors of the same / different feature categories can be changed using the color-picker widgets.
+When using metadata, the P-values of the comparisons for the selected feature can be downloaded in addition to the APSS table.